irisda/test_deel/README.md

 # Playwright Test Repository

-This repository contains end-to-end tests for Demo Sauce Portal using Playwright with TypeScript and managed dependencies via pnpm.
+This repository contains end-to-end tests for Deel Insight Salary Page using Playwright with TypeScript and managed dependencies via pnpm.

 ## Getting Started